OokTech/TW5-Bob/README.md

 - Is compatible with the `NodeSettings` plugin.
 - Allows you to reset the tiddlywiki server from the browser using a websocket message.
 - MultiUser ability on multiple wikis simultaneously

-- *in progress* A way to run shell scripts from the wiki
+- Adds a way to run shell scripts from the wiki
-- *in progress* A utility to configure everything from inside the wiki
+- Adds a utility to configure everything from inside the wiki

 - *coming soon* Exclude lists on a per-wiki and per-user basis
 - *coming soon* an indication if your connection to the server is active or not
+- *coming soon* a list of all wikis currently being served
+- *coming soon* each new wiki is made as a child process which allows messages to be passed between the different wikis.
+I need to find how to use this to make sure each wiki is accessible to all the others.

 Some notes: